 I find this tool crucial to sorting through the confusion.
 List out all the facts and details.
 Things are fuzzy in your head and much clearer on paper.
 List all the details and the right direction might become clear.

 Make a list of a few life choices you consider mistakes.
 Then list some reasons behind why you made these decisions.
-Was some type of addiction behind why you made this choice?
-Was it made out of emotion?
-Was it self sabotage, running from positive opportunities due shame (e.g. feeling unworthy)?
+Was it made out of FEAR or a desire to please others?
+Did self-sabotage, running from positive opportunities due to shame (e.g. feeling unworthy) contribute?
 Did you ignore your intuition?
-These choices may have much in common and much to teach you about making better decisions.
+These choices may have much in common and much to teach you.

 Tool #3: Set a Deadline